ziselsberger/doc_to_readme/README.md

 ## What's this?

-Automated docstring extraction and creation/update of module documentation in README File
+Automated docstring extraction and creation/update of module documentation in README File.

 ### Why?